James Finn: Biography

-He helped establish an experimental farm, initially meant for the poverty-stricken Jews from Jerusalem, at the village of Artas outside Bethlehem.
+Finn also helped establish an experimental farm for poverty-stricken Jews from Jerusalem in the village of Artas outside Bethlehem.

+Consular career

 Finn was removed from his post in 1863.
 His superiors believed he had become too personally involved in local affairs.
 His insolvency and clashes with Samuel Gobat, the Protestant Bishop of Jerusalem, also contributed to his removal.

 Books (partial list)

 By James Finn

 In chronological order of the first publication.